 You can’t expect to get far in life without persistence.
 I’m not saying you won’t survive or that you can’t get by, just that you won’t be able to realize your dreams that way.
 In fact, there are people from all walks of life with incredible talents and highly-developed skills who are not particularly successful.
-Some would be considered “losers” in certain circles, simply because they’ve never reached the height of their respective professions, despite extensive knowledge and experience.
+Some would even be considered “losers” in certain circles, simply because they’ve never reached the height of their respective professions, despite extensive knowledge and experience.

 The Importance of Persistence